-Marriage, Civil Unions and Some Domestic Partnerships
+How Colorado Divorce Laws Apply to Same-Sex Marriage, Civil Unions & Domestic Partnerships

 Gay and lesbian couples can file for a dissolution of a civil union or a marriage so long as:

-- The agreement was entered into in Colorado.
+- the agreement was entered into in Colorado.

-Some domestic partnerships entered into outside Colorado may also be subject to dissolution laws, so long as the partnership granted the parties similar legal rights to those granted by Colorado civil unions.
+Some domestic partnerships entered into outside Colorado may also be subject to the state’s dissolution laws if the partnership granted the parties similar legal rights to those granted by Colorado civil unions.